 land fracking may cause earthquakes due to the high pressure used to extract oil and gas from rock and the storage of excess wastewater on site.

 water fracking dumps toxic chemicals into our rivers and into our drinking water supply.
-This drilling process injects millions of gallons of water, sand and toxic chemicals into horizontal wells to crack open shale rock and release natural gas.
+This drilling process injects millions of gallons of water, sand and toxic chemicals into horizontal wells to crack open shale rock and release fossil gas.

 all you can see on the ground is the drilling tower and the storage tanks.
-In the extraction process millions of gallons of water are mixed with toxic chemicals which produces what the industry calls waste-water.
+In the extraction process millions of gallons of water are mixed with toxic chemicals which produces what the industry calls waste water.
 You can't drink it and you shouldn't even get near it.
-There is a waste-water pond that stores this mess near the industrial site.
+There is a waste water pond that stores this mess near the industrial site.

 we need to protect our water.